umd-lib/ole-bib-profile-copy/README.md

 ./profile_copy [old id] [new name]
 ```

-where [old id] is the "Batch Process Profile Id" of the bibliographic profile
+where [old id] is the "Batch Process Profile Id" of the bibliographic
-to copy, and [new name] is the name for the new profile.
+import profile to copy, and [new name] is the name for the new profile.

 ## License